microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 ## Usage

-You can jump right in with no fuss by just doing a simple replacement of MemoryStream with something like this:
+You can jump right in with no fuss by just doing a simple replacement of `MemoryStream` with something like this:

 ```
+class Program
+{
-var sourceBuffer = new byte[]{0,1,2,3,4,5,6,7};
+    private static readonly RecyclableMemoryStreamManager manager = new RecyclableMemoryStreamManager();

+    static void Main(string[] args)
+    {
-var manager = new RecyclableMemoryStreamManager();
+        var sourceBuffer = new byte[] { 0, 1, 2, 3, 4, 5, 6, 7 };

         using (var stream = manager.GetStream())
         {
             stream.Write(sourceBuffer, 0, sourceBuffer.Length);
         }
+    }
+}
 ```

-Note that `RecyclableMemoryStreamManager` should be declared once and it will live for the entire process–this is the pool.
-It is perfectly fine to use multiple pools if you desire.
+Note that `RecyclableMemoryStreamManager` should be declared once and it will live for the entire process lifetime.
+It is perfectly fine to use multiple pools if you desire, especially if you want to configure them differently.

 To facilitate easier debugging, you can optionally provide a string tag, which serves as a human-readable identifier for the stream.
 In practice, I’ve usually used something like “ClassName.MethodName” for this, but it can be whatever you want.
 Each stream also has a GUID to provide absolute identity if needed, but the tag is usually sufficient.